Hans-Bananendans/Helmholtz-Cage-Toolkit/README.md

 In essence, this toolkit allows you to take a set of Helmholtz coil pairs, and some general hardware, and connect these together to form a test setup.
 The toolkit was developed with flexibility as one of its core requirements.
 As such, the software itself is agnostic to what operating system it is used with, so long as it can run a Python interpreter and interface with the hardware.
 Some additional drivers and conversion is probably needed to make it work with a particular set of hardware, but since the Helmholtz Cage Toolkit is also designed to be fairly modular, this should pose a relatively approachable challenge.

-## Messy files warning
+## Development status
-It bears mentioning that this repository is in a fairly disorganised state, and is being worked on full-time.
-If you plan on using this repository in the near future, it is recommended to wait for a few days, as the hierarchy of the code is being iterated.
+The contents of this repository are being developed full-time, and are therefore in a state of flux.
+If you plan on using this repository in the near future, it should be mentioned that its contents may still change rapidly in the weeks to come.

 ## Usage